vitaut/vitaut.net/content/posts/2024/faster-cpp-compile-times.md

 However, one area where stdio remained significantly better was compile times.

-We've put a lot of efforts into optimizing compile times in {fmt} by applying type erasure on both argument and output level, limiting templates to a small top-level API layer and introducing `fmt/core.h` with minimal dependencies.
+We've put a lot of effort into optimizing compile times in {fmt} by applying type erasure on both argument and output level, limiting templates to a small top-level API layer and introducing `fmt/core.h` with minimal dependencies.